gregdan3/gregdan3.github.io/pages/toki-pona/sona/pre-predicates.md

 You've been talking up Toki Pona with your friends for a while now, and finally convinced one of them to join you in learning!
 But your friend asks, why were you so persistent about others learning Toki Pona?
 You explain:

-<details><summary class=tokipona> jan pi toki pona li alasa nasa e kulupu ona. /  jan pi toki pona li lukin nasa e kulupu ona. </summary>
+<details><summary class=tokipona> jan pi toki pona li alasa nasa e kulupu ona  /  jan pi toki pona li lukin nasa e kulupu ona </summary>

 Toki Pona speakers try to make their communities weird! [positive connotation]